jacksund/simmate/docs/parameters.md

 --------------------------

 ## relax_endpoints
-Whether or not the endpoint structures for an NEB diffusion pathway should be relaxed before running the rest of the workflow.
+This parameter determines whether the endpoint structures for an NEB diffusion pathway should be relaxed before running the rest of the workflow.

 === "yaml"
     ``` yaml